nylas/mypy-tools/README.md

 # mypy-tools
-A handful of tools for using mypy.
+A handful of tools to make using mypy a little easier.

 ## Installing
 Just run `pip install mypytools`